kephale/TuftsCOMP135_Spring2016/README.md

 # Announcement(s):

+For question 2 in assignment 4, using the correlation filter method requires some fine tuning for a discrete class with more than 2 labels.
+The thing to do here is:

+- Create a new binary class label for each species (as described in Q3)
+- For each label, calculate the rank by correlation
+- The total correlation rank = sum for all 3 species: ( rank for species ) / ( # of species )

 For question 3 in assignment 4 the example row from the dataset should contain the z-normalized values as opposed to the current values which come directly from the dataset.

 # What is this course about?